mangrisano/pypastebin/README.md

 * A shell :)
 * Python3.x
 * requests module

-  * If you don't have `requests`, you can install it running:
+  * If you don't have `requests`, you can install it running in a shell:
     ```
     pip3 install requests
     ```